Alex-Syvitski/SC-400-Study/README.md

 # SC-400
 Study Notes --- SC-400: Administering Information Protection and Compliance in Microsoft 365

+12/9/2023 - Life comes at you fast :) Been ready for awhile but on a tight budget.
+Things are more freed up so I restarted the course from scratch as I became demotivated due to finances.
+Now I'm working I don't want to waste too much time and complete this.
+Practice quiz's this week put me on track to write next week.
+I am not using any of my previous material instead just the learn.microsoft source material.
+I have put together a nice cheatsheet to study everyday leading up.
+Will tweak with any other concepts to add.

 10/18/2023 - My own studyings going good but have not used these notes very much.
 Think I will force myself to write the exam in few weeks, waiting to see if Ignite skill challenge's.

 10/06/2023 - Did a couple of presentations recently.
 Because I could pick the topic, I choose MS Purview DLP - forcing me to get quite good at the topic.
 Here is my presentation material, credit to microsoft for most screenshots.